IliaKani/currency-exchange/README.md

 - Convert between different currencies
 - The value in the inactive field remains the same when the active field's currency is changed
+- Uses the [Frankfurter](https://api.frankfurter.app/latest) API for the latest currency exchange rates

 ## Live Demo